Log out

 If you or your fiancé/fiancée are divorcees, you must submit these three documents to HDB for verification: Final Judgment (otherwise referred to as Decree Nisi Absolute), Interim Judgment (or Decree Nisi), and Order of Court.

-Financing your HDB: Can you actually afford to buy an HDB flat?
+Financing your HDB: Can you afford to buy an HDB flat?

 Planning for a marriage is all well and good until you realise you can’t afford the home you’ve been dreaming of sharing with your soon-to-be spouse.
 While that sucks, it doesn’t have to be a reality.